ubccr/ccrdocs/pages/howto/empireai.md

 ## Support

 All requests for help should be emailed to `help` `@` `empire-ai.org`.
 CCR staff help with supporting researchers and their group members with non-system related questions.
 If you are having a system issue, we will help facilitate a resolution but do not have elevated privileges on the Empire AI cluster.

+If you are using CCR's systems to prepare to onboard to Empire AI and need assistance, please submit a ticket to [CCR Help](../help.md).

 ##  Allocation Proposals